Dr. Lewis Dartnell

 I offer a number of popular science talks that I have presented many times at schools, science festivals, the Royal Albert Hall and Royal Institution, and even for passenger entertainment aboard cruise ships!
 I also present at science careers events.
 Details on my various talks are here:

-1) The Search for Life beyond Earth - 'Astrobiology' is a brand new field of science, encompassing research into the origins and limits of life on our own planet, and where life might exist beyond the Earth.
+1) Astrobiology - The Hunt for Alien Life - 'Astrobiology' is a brand new field of science, encompassing research into the origins and limits of life on our own planet, and where life might exist beyond the Earth.
 But what actually is 'life' and how did it emerge on our own world?
 What are the most extreme conditions terrestrial life can tolerate?
 And what would an alien actually look like - how realistic are the life-forms envisaged by science fiction novels and films over the years?
 Join Dr. Lewis Dartnell on a tour of the other planets and moons in our solar system which may harbour life, and even further afield to alien worlds orbiting distant stars, to explore one of the greatest questions ever asked: are we alone...?

 2) Hacking the Brain: What optical and auditory illusions can tell us about how the mind works - Our brain runs as an organic computer to allow us to see and hear the world around us.
 Optical illusions 'hack the brain' to disrupt this process and so allow us to understand how the brain works.
 With live demonstrations of a great variety of optical and auditory illusions, this talk will reveal the inner workings of the mind.
 Warning: you may begin to see the world in a whole new way!